EALC Policy on Special Credit

 - Students with native language fluency (i.e., students who learned the target foreign language in ways other than formal schooling/instruction) are not eligible to earn special credit in that language.

-- If an International Student proficient in a language other than their native language test into a level higher than C/J/K 201 they are eligible for special credit.
+- If an International Student is proficient in a language other than their native language, test into a level higher than C/J/K 201, they are eligible for special credit.

 - This credit applies both to graduation credit and toward majors and minors.